-Nature and needs of the exceptional child; degrees of deviation from the typical and their causes, and disorders of behavior which are frequently concomitant.
-Psychological bases of a suitable program.

-Education 5546 Advanced Educational Psychology-3 credits
+Nature and needs of the exceptional student; degrees of deviation from the typical and their causes, and disorders of behavior which are frequently concomitant.
+Psychological bases of a suitable educational program. - Education 5546 Theories of Learning A course in advanced educational psychology with major focus on verbal learning and verbal behavior. - Psychology 5215 Statistics in Psychology and Education 3 credits